The 6 Best Assessment For Learning Strategies And How To Make Them Work In Your Classroom

-- DIRT (Designated Improvement and Reflection Time) on tests and exams: Allow pupils to review their tests and give detailed feedback and activities to complete to improve their answers.
+- DIRT (Designated Improvement and Reflection Time) on tests and exams: Allow students to review their tests and give detailed feedback and activities to complete to improve their answers.

 - Students create their own exam questions: this encourages them to think deeply about their learning and what information is important from that lesson or topic.
 Involving students like this also increases motivation, with students getting enjoyment out of having an active role in their own assessment and that of their peers.